VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 ### Next up - Working with Types

 - and here I am
+- Finished studying "Type Casting and Conversion" - https://dev.epicgames.com/documentation/en-us/uefn/type-casting-and-conversion-in-verse
+- It refers to [Finding Actors with a Gameplay Tag](https://dev.epicgames.com/documentation/en-us/uefn/gameplay-tags-in-verse#findingactorswithagameplaytag) which is common in the Language Reference where everything feels very incomplete and there as a ton of unique useful information in the [Verse Glosssary](https://dev.epicgames.com/documentation/en-us/uefn/verse-glossary#simulationupdate) as well
+- Next up - Type Aliasing
 - https://dev.epicgames.com/documentation/en-us/uefn/working-with-verse-types-in-verse

 ### Modules and Paths

 - Last section in the Verse Language Reference

+### Simulation and Simulation Update

+- simulation: A simulation is the representation of the behavior or characteristics of one system through the use of another system.
+In Verse, this would be a computer program that runs over time.
+This term is broader than the term game, which is one type of simulation.
+In addition to games, simulations include such things as interactive experiences, art, medical visualization, architectural visualization, AI, driving/flying/military simulators, and so on.
+Simulations can be used on different mediums, such as virtual reality (VR) and augmented reality (AR).
+- simulation update: A recurring round, step or increment of logic, behavior and other calculations for a simulation.
+It is often shortened to update or used synonymously with tick or frame.
+A simulation update generally has an elapsed time that can be constant or varied.
+This is often referred to as delta time, which may or may not coincide with the actual passage of time.
+For example, a simulation update can be faster, the same as, or slower than real time.
+- A simulation update often tends to be in 1:1 step with rendering a frame — this is the default for Verse.
+However, a simulation update may be less or more frequent than a frame, such as when an online game client goes out of sync with the server or the physics systems while doing several iterations of the changes of a simulated object.
+It is also possible that a simulation would not be visually rendered at all.

 ### STM